Seafood

 3-8 months

-For best quality, wrap fresh fin fish tightly in plastic wrap, aluminum foil, or freezer paper, or place in heavy-duty freezer bags.
+For best quality, wrap fresh fin fish tightly in plastic wrap, foil, or moisture-proof freezer paper, or place in heavy-duty freezer bags.
 Remove as much air as possible.
 Freeze at 0°F (-18°C) or below.
-Lean fish can last 6-8 months, fatty fish 2-3 months.

 Signs of Spoilage